 According to the Banking Act, banks in Taiwan are categorised into three different types based on the main operations and purposes of the bank:

 Commercial banks are the major and most common type of bank in Taiwan, and their principal function is to accept deposits and extend loans.
 Banks for a special business purpose are established primarily to facilitate the extension of specialised credit, such as agricultural credits, export-import credits, credits for medium and small-sized enterprises and real estate credits.
-However, as such functions may also be performed by commercial banks, the establishment of banks for a special business purpose has been gradually declining, and most such banks have transformed into commercial banks.
+However, as such functions may also be performed by commercial banks, the establishment of banks for a special business purpose has been declining gradually, and most such banks have transformed into commercial banks.
 Investment and trust companies act as trustee to accept, operate, manage and employ trust funds and manage trust properties, or act as an investment broker to invest in funds and capital markets for specific purposes.
-There is currently no investment and trust company as all such companies have transformed or merged into commercial banks.
+There is currently no investment and trust company, as all such companies have transformed or merged into commercial banks.
 Therefore, the following discussion will focus on commercial banks.

-In addition, in order to support and promote international financial activities, banks may apply to the FSC and CBC for a licence to establish Offshore Banking units, which can engage in foreign currency-denominated financing business in Taiwan without being subject to foreign exchange-related regulations.
+In addition, in order to support and promote international financial activities, banks may apply to the FSC and CBC for a licence to establish offshore banking units, which can engage in foreign currency-denominated financing business in Taiwan without being subject to foreign exchange-related regulations.

-Scope of Services and Restrictions on Licensed Banks’ Activities
+Services and Restrictions on Licensed Banks’ Activities

 According to Article 71 of the Banking Act, the main business activities of a commercial bank include accepting deposits, issuing bank debentures, investing in securities, handling domestic and foreign remittances, offering loans and credit, providing guarantees, and acting as the agency bank in related banking business.